reselbob/simple-node-grpc/client_cli/readme.md

                    subtract, multiply, divide, repeat,ping            [required] -d, --data       The array of numbers to process.
 Used with the operations, add, subtract, multiply, divide
-  -m, --message    Used the with the operation, repeat and ping.
+  -m, --message    Used with the operation, repeat and ping.
 The message to
                    transit.
   -c, --count      Used the with the operation, repeat.
 The count of the number
                    of messages to return in the stream.